elishacook/landho-client/README.md

         console.log(result) // -> 73
     })

-    // Calling a feed method
-    foo('counter', { start: 100 }, function (err, result, feed)
+    // Calling a method that returns a channel foo('counter', { start: 100 }, function (err, channel)
     {
         // `result` contains the initial value
         console.log(result) // -> 100

-        // Listen to events emitted by the feed feed.on('update', function (c)
+        // Listen to events emitted by the channel channel.on('update', function (c)
         {
             console.log(c) // -> 101...102...103...
         })

-        // When you don't want updates anymore, close the feed setTimeout(function ()
+        // When you don't want updates anymore, close the channel setTimeout(function ()
         {
-            feed.close()
+            channel.close()
         }, 5000)
     })
 })